Frequently Asked Questions

 The Active Patients screen provides users with a fully populated list of:

-- Patients with an active Patient Care record within the Community app.
+- Patients with an active Patient Care record within Community.

-- Patients who have been discharged within the last 3 months from the Community app.
+- Patients who have been discharged within the last 3 months from Community.

 Patient Summary Screen

 How do I access the Patient Summary Screen?